H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Boundary Hessian and estimates

 This estimate, applied to rescaled solutions, yields

 for all $\rho <1$ and $\ep\in(0,1)$.

 We now claim that, for all balls $B_\rho(y)\subset B_1$ (not necessarily contained in $B_1^+$) and every $\ep\in(0,1)$, we have

 To show this, we proceed exactly as in Step~3 of the proof of Lemma~\ref{lem:bdry-CalA}, where we proved \eqref{angoiwnown}.
 That is, we use a covering by balls which are either centered at $\partial\R^n_+$ or interior to $\R^n_+$.
-For the first ones we use \eqref{bdry-grad-eps} (with $\rho$ multiplied by a small dimensional factor), while for the interior ones we employ Theorem~\ref{thm:2} (recalling that $\varepsilon <1$).
+For the first ones we use \eqref{bdry-grad-eps} (with $\rho$ replaced by $3\rho/8$), while for the interior ones we employ Proposition~\ref{prop:2}, rescaled, and use that $\varepsilon <1$.
 We conclude \eqref{all-balls-grad-eps}.

 Finally, by Lemma \ref{lem_abstract} applied to the subadditive quantity $\sigma(B):=\|\nabla u\|_{L^2(\R^n_+\cap B)}^2$, the result follows. \end{proof}